AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-05-22-TODO-FIX-DATE/finding-an-ic-job-in-2025.md

             - The AI tools aren't giving you anything above copy & pasting to chatgpt anyway, and obviously you don't want to take the AI content verbatim as it just comes across as fake anyway -->

 # Timeline
-I'll start off with the timeline.
 My initial plan was to take ~2 months out - so my thoughts were if I took a few weeks out without even starting the process: no problem.

 The reality is that it took several weeks from the point of applying (even in the case of referrals) to get to the screening stage; so in retrospect I'd have definitely started this sooner.